Switching To Electric With Ireland’s EV Incentives

 There are also EV incentives available for private drivers.
 Again, these grants are intended to support your electric vehicle purchase, saving you money over time.

 Electric vehicles tend to be lower maintenance than standard fuel vehicles, meaning fewer trips to the garage.
 Electric cars are exempt from congestion charges and can travel long distances on a single charge.
-Electric vehicles are also better for the environment, and with the ever-increasing number of EVs being produced today, you’ll have access to some of the most up-to-date technologies on the market.
+EVs are also better for the environment, and with the ever-increasing number of EVs being produced today, you’ll have access to some of the most up-to-date technologies on the market.

 There are over 1,350 public EV charging points across Ireland, or you can apply for a grant and have a charging point installed at home.
 SEAI grants do not need to be repaid and are non-taxable.